The “Are We Secure?” Trap

 Why they’re asking

 Boards manage by exception.
-They want to know the single biggest liability — not a list of everything.
+They want the single biggest liability, not a ranked list of seventeen risks.
+“What should we be most worried about?” expressed in financial terms.

 Your answer structure